 Homes built in the U.S. before 1986 were more likely to contain lead plumbing components.
 These components were later banned as the recognition of lead-related health problems increased.

 Lead remains a concern throughout much of the U.S. drinking water infrastructure.
-The U.S. Environmental Protection Agency (EPA) has taken measures over the past decades to greatly reduce exposures to lead in drinking water.
+The U.S. Environmental Protection Agency (EPA) has taken measures over the past decades to greatly reduce exposure to lead in drinking water.
 These measures include amendments to the EPA’s Safe Drinking Water Act and the Lead and Copper Rule.

 Even so, older metal water taps, interior water pipes, and pipes connecting a house to the main street can still contain lead.
 If water is not properly treated with anti-corrosive, the water picks up lead as it travels through the pipes, fixtures, and the solder that connects the pipes.